AlbertoIHP/stanford_tags_analyzer_spring/README.md

 # stanford_tags_analyzer_spring

+#### To start it, install maven by `sudo apt-get install maven`, then install packages by `mvn install`, finally use `mvn spring-boot:run`, then you can try it following steps below:

 * For an PDF like this http://www.pdf995.com/samples/pdf.pdf
 * Converted to base64 like this and added to a JSON file like this ` {
 	"pdf_base_64" : "JVBERi0xLjMKJcfsj6IKMzAgMCBvYmoKPDwvTGVuZ3RoIDMxIDAgUii0NEiItazHpUHC..." }`